Personal/Blog Related Facts

-I aim to publish 3 new post a week; every Monday, Wednesday, Friday.
+I aim to publish 3-5 post a week.
+I typically schedule for Monday, Wednesday, Friday.
 Some week’s I do a great job at this and even have my post scheduled out a week in advanced.
-Other weeks I don’t.
-On occasion I’ll post a travel review, restaurant review, announcement, or giveaway on Tuesday, Thursdays.
+Other weeks I don’t just depending on what’s going on with my life.

 How do you make money blogging?

 Have you ever heard of the expression don’t put all your eggs in one basket?
 Well that expression definitely applies to blogging.
 You never know when one of your income outlets will stop producing money.
 I try to diversify like everyone should do in life.
 A majority of my income comes from working directly with brands.
 Followed by freelance projects like recipe development, food photography, and social media work.
 The last little bit comes from ad revenue.